 Ford’s 4.6L engine improved over the 5.0L 302 pushrod engine that it replaced.
 The 4.6L can last well over 100,000 miles when properly maintained.

 Ford’s 4.6 engine is straightforward to work on due to having a very open and well-designed top.
-For example, it is effortless to access and replace the spark plugs, coils, and wiring harness.
+For example, accessing and replacing the spark plugs, coils, and wiring harness is effortless.
 Replacing injectors is very simple as well.

 1. Engine Missfire